LeSourdsville Lake Amusement Park: 2010–present

-In late August 2011, The Screechin' Eagle roller coaster, which stood for over 60 years, was demolished without any public announcement.
+In late August 2011, The Screechin' Eagle roller coaster, which stood for over 70 years, was demolished without any public announcement.
 Couch expressed fear that something "terrible" would happen with the trespassers that regularly visited the park.
 Parts of the track and trains were sent to the National Roller Coaster Museum and Archives in Plainview, Texas.

-In early 2015, Jerry Couch retired and closed his Middletown RV Showroom.
+In early 2015, Jerry Couch retired and closed his Monroe RV Showroom.
 Buildings and parts of rides in the Americana portion of the park as well as the Fantasy Farm park were left abandoned.

-In 2017, it was announced that Butler Tech, a county-wide vocational school, purchased 36 acres of the former park for $2.7 million to develop a new campus.
-Couch also donated a portion of the land to Monroe, Ohio, for development of a city park and regional bicycle trail.
+In 2017, it was announced that Butler Tech, a county-wide vocational school, purchased 36 acres of the former LeSourdsville Lake parking lot and the former Fantasy Farm Amusement Park property for $2.7 million to develop a new campus.
+Couch donated the land that LeSourdsville Lake sat on to Monroe, Ohio, for development of a city park and regional bicycle trail.
 The funding of the community park project, undertaken by the city, was covered by a 0.5-percent earned income tax increase.

-In mid 2018, all of the parks remaining structures, except for the sky rides station, the former park administrative building, the arches at the main entrance and entrance to the former food court, a large cinder block storage building, and 7 of the former picnic pavilions, were demolished.
+In mid 2018, all of the parks remaining structures, except for the sky rides station, the former park administrative building, the arches at the main entrance and entrance to the former food court, a large cinder block storage building, and seven of the former picnic pavilions, were demolished.
 The construction of Monroe Bicentennial Commons, the public park replacing LeSourdsville Lake, began in April 2021.